 Vehicles from Rheinmetall Defence’s fleet

-On 14 July 2017, Rheinmetall Defence Australia (RDA) announced it had selected Queensland as the preferred location for its Australia-New Zealand headquarters and military vehicle centre of excellence (MILVEHCOE), if RDA is the successful bidder in the Australian Government’s LAND 400 Phase 2 tender process.
+On 14 July 2017, RDA announced it had selected Queensland as the preferred location for its Australia-New Zealand headquarters and military vehicle centre of excellence (MILVEHCOE), if it is the successful bidder in the LAND 400 Phase 2 tender process.

 This long-term partnership between the Queensland Government and RDA would establish a new military vehicle advanced manufacturing industry for the state.

-RDA intends for the MILVEHCOE to not only be the base for manufacture of the 225 Boxer combat reconnaissance vehicles under the $5 billion LAND 400 Phase 2 contract, but also to support up to 10,000 military vehicles from Australia and the Asia-Pacific region.
-This would firmly position Queensland as the Asia Pacific hub for military and heavy vehicle manufacture and sustainment, and as Australia’s home for land defence projects.
+RDA intends for the MILVEHCOE to not only be the manufacturing facility for the 225 Boxer CRVs under LAND 400 Phase 2, but to also support its other military vehicle projects across Australia and in the Asia-Pacific region.
+This outcome would firmly position Queensland as the Asia Pacific hub for military and heavy vehicle manufacture and sustainment, and as Australia’s home for land defence projects.

-RDA expects that MILVEHCOE and its impact across Queensland’s supply chain would generate at least 450 full-time equivalent jobs over the first 10 years and contribute more than $1 billion to the Queensland economy.
+RDA expects that the MILVEHCOE and its impact across Queensland’s supply chain would generate at least 450 full-time equivalent jobs over the first 10 years of its operation, and contribute more than $1 billion to the Queensland economy.
 These would be high skilled, knowledge-based jobs in alignment with the economic development strategies in the Advance Queensland initiative.

 Additionally, with 100 of the LAND 400 Phase 2 vehicles planned to be based at the Townsville and Enoggera Army bases for the next 30 years, this is likely to present opportunities for the local industry to benefit.

-- visit Rheinmetall Defence Australia’s Boxer CRV website
+For more information visit the Rheinmetall Defence Australia’s Boxer CRV website.

 RDA’s Boxer CRV Queensland tour